Hinterstoder

 1. General Provisions

-These General Terms and Conditions (GTC) apply to all current and future services provided in connection with the purchase of tickets, access authorizations, and merchandise items by guests (customers), as well as those offered by HIWU.
+These General Terms and Conditions apply to all present and future services which are carried out in connection with the purchase of tickets, access authorisations as well as merchandise items by guests (customers) or offered by HIWU.

-By using a valid ticket, a transportation and slope usage contract is concluded between Hinterstoder-Wurzeralm Bergbahnen AG and the user, under the terms and conditions set forth below.
-In addition, the FIS slope rules and the regulations for ski tourers/winter hikers apply and must be observed.
+By using a valid ticket, a transport and slope-use contract is concluded between Hinterstoder-Wurzeralm Bergbahnen AG and the user under the following conditions and content, whereby additionally the FIS slope rules as well as the regulations for ski tourers are applicable and must be observed.

 2. Purchase of Tickets and Access Authorizations